rsyslog/rsyslog-infrastructure/doc/README.md

 Current Scripts
 ---------------
 The current scripts base on Adiscon's internal scripts.
 As such, they are generalized and need to be enhanced for the team effort.
+Everything is currently done on Ubuntu 14.04LTS, so package names apply to that platform, only.

 They require the following prequisites:

-sudo apt-get install mutt
+sudo apt-get install mutt devscripts debhelper